-The year in industry is taken as part of a four year sandwich programme and is offered across all seven undergraduate programmes.
+The year in industry is taken as part of a four year sandwich programme and is offered across all of our undergraduate programmes.
 The year in industry is taken in the third year of study and is for a minimum of 40 weeks, although many students work for the full year.
 It is a full time, paid placement and the average salary is £18,065 (Glassdoor, 2020) but this varies by location.

 The year is credit bearing and represents 10% of the overall degree classification.
 The method of assessment is a reflective learning log that allows a critical reflection of the work place experience and its links to the academic theory covered during the first two years of study.
 This critical reflection plays a large part in allowing students to better understand the theory covered during their final year of studies and this then correlates with the higher marks achieved by students on the year in industry programme.

 The benefits of taking a Year in Industry?

 - Develop the key employability skills that graduate employers are looking for

 - Develop an understanding of the relationship between academic theory and the real world experience;

 - Develop an understanding of workplace culture and discipline;